Error7073/ErrorsGoofyLibrary/Doc.md

 EGL:Exec({
   ["Use"] = "Godmode",
-  ["AntiFling"] = "true", -- If you don't want antifling and other things for godmode just type false or nothing. -- ["RespawnGodmode"] = "true" -- Basically gives you god mode after reset/death.
+  ["AntiFling"] = "true", -- If you don't want antifling and other things for godmode just type false or nothing. -- ["RespawnGodmode"] = "true", -- Basically gives you god mode after reset/death.
 Same thing as with anti fling if you don't want it just type false or nothing. --
+  ["RespawnDestroyArm"] = "true" -- This thing is made for bypassing Inf Yield kill cmd it just destroys your arm.
+If you don't want to use it just type false or nothing. --
 })
 ```